- Published on

 What is a Merge Request?

-A merge request (MR) is similar to a pull request but is commonly used in GitLab.
-It serves the same purpose of proposing changes, reviewing code, and merging it into the main branch.
-The terminology differs, but the core functionality remains the same.
+A merge request (MR) is GitLab's term for the same concept.
+It serves the exact same purpose — proposing changes, reviewing code, and merging it into the main branch.
+The name "merge request" describes the action from the other direction: you're requesting that your changes be merged into the target branch.

 Common Goals